impargo/task-end-2-end/README.md

 ## Workflow 2: Create and save a draft post
 In this workflow users should be able to create a draft post.
 Posts are created as part of a subreddit to which they can be then posted later.
 The website should save the draft posts for later usage.
+Note, before a user can create a draft post they need to subscribe to the subreddit and request access to be allowed to post.

 ![Workflow 2](./docs/task2.gif "image_tooltip")